bennypowers/bennypowers.dev/posts/form-associated-custom-elements.md

 ### Manually Submitting Forms

-Developers working on SPAs might opt instead to put their native inputs in the shadow DOM and use javascript to submit the form data to a JSON API.
+Developers working on SPAs might opt instead to put their native inputs in the shadow DOM and use JavaScript to submit the form data to a JSON API.
 Here's a simple example of how that might work:

 ```js